jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 **Step 2.
 Make a request to initiate a query task to inventory the iControlLX extensions in the API Services Gateway Container**

-We will once again create a listing of what iControlLX extension are installed to assure the TrustedProxy has been removed.
+We will once again create a listing of what iControlLX extension are installed to assure the TrustedProxy extension has been removed.

 **Use curl in the F5 Container Demonstration Device SSH session**